 Is the Moon River Brewing Company really Haunted?!

-The Moon River Brewing Company on Bay street is a great place to grab a beer and relax with friends but it too, holds an interesting history.
-It literally was the first hotel in Savannah, Georgia prior to being a great place for Happy Hour.
-Patrons as well as staff say that ghosts have been known to walk around upstairs and make their presence known by touching people while they try to enjoy a cold one.
-The history goes, that there was a long-running verbal feud between Dr. Phillip Minis and James Jones Stark which resulted in Minis fatally shooting Stark in his quarters upstairs.
+The Moon River Brewing Company on Bay street is a great place to grab a beer and relax with friends but it also has an interesting history.
+The building served as the first hotel in Savannah, Georgia long before it was a great place for Happy Hour.
+Patrons as well as staff say they have known to walk around upstairs and make their presence known by touching people in the bar.
+These ghosts are frequently thought to be Dr. Philip Minis and James Jones Stark.
+The two men had a long-running verbal feud, which resulted in Minis fatally shooting Stark in his quarters upstairs.
 Cue SyFy’s Ghost Hunters and Travel Channel’s Ghost Adventures!
-Both shows found not only that there were ghosts upstairs and on the main floor, but also that the basement is believe to be haunted!
+Both shows found evidence of ghosts upstairs, on the main floor, and paranormal activity in the basement!

 Location: 21 W. Bay Street

 The Sorrel Weed House is one of the most charming houses in Savannah.
 It is, however, also the most Haunted place in Savannah, earning a spot on the Top-5 Haunted Places list in the United States!
 What happened to make this beautiful home one of the scariest places on earth?
 The legend goes that Francis Sorrel fell in love with a beautiful woman named Lucinda, whom he married.
 After a brief five years, she passed away from illness.
 Francis was broken-hearted . . . but not for long.
 Shortly thereafter, he married Lucinda’s sister, Matilda.
 Matilda, too, became ill and died .
 Some say she caught him cheating with a servant girl, others say that it was a hoodoo curse that killed both women.
 It may be one, it could be the other — or maybe it was BOTH!!!